 Partnership applications are invited from any interested groups including data centers, research institutes, educational groups, commercial interests and other organizations that provide Earth science data and technology services.
 The work of ESIP is done through its collaboration areas (Clusters, Committees and Working Groups), which convene monthly in teleconferences and twice yearly at meetings in January and July.

 New partner organizations should be enthusiastic about our work and willing to become active participants within the community.
 The process for becoming an ESIP partner organization is straightforward, and begins with the submission of this application form.
-NOTE: ESIP does NOT have individual memberships.
+NOTE: ESIP does NOT offer membership to individuals, only organizations.
 Our members include Earth science/data organizations of a wide variety: from funded projects to laboratories, to data centers, and from government agencies to small non-profit centers.

 A completed application is submitted to the Partnership Committee, which reviews and posts the application for a 30-day comment period.
 At the conclusion of the comment period, a formal vote of the Assembly is taken.
 There are no costs associated with becoming an ESIP partner.
 New applicants are welcome to participate in any telecon or meeting prior to submitting an application.